robercano/3Dengine/README.md

 * Bounding box demo with OBB, AABB and Bounding Sphere
 * Debug info demo showing wireframe, normals, bounding volumes and lights billboards
 * Procedural generation demo using all supported models

+## Videos

+You can see videos for all demos in the following playlist: [3D Engine Videos](https://www.youtube.com/playlist?list=PLQvcMaBJsNPlOl6l40RiSa2gy1AWoUbtL).

 ## Screenshots